melissapott/tournament/README.md

 ##Usage:
 1.  create a blank database called 'tournament'
+2.  import tournament.sql, which will create necessary tables and populate the points table.
-2.  run tournament_test.py which will attempt to register players, delete players and report matches.
+3.  run tournament_test.py which will attempt to register players, delete players and report matches.